'Westworld' Season 3 Finale: Did Dolores Just Die for Real?

 And, hey, one of her copies could decide to claim her body.
 They love doing that kind of thing on “Westworld,” after all.

 For the record, Wood addressed this during the post-show featurette.
 She referred to that scene as her “saying goodbye to this version of Dolores.”
-It feels like that means Dolores really is dead, but that Wood herself will be back.
+It feels like that means Dolores really is dead, but that Wood herself will be back in one form or another — remember, they kept Anthony Hopkins around for season 2 even though he was overwhelmingly dead at the end of season 1.
 And that sounds about right.